 "Well, fine.
-Don't worry, your apology is accepted," she said in a calm voice and swam further along the reef.
+Don't worry, your excuses are accepted," she said in a calm voice and swam further along the reef.

-"Please come out, Kelly!" the bizukas said cheerfully to the turtle who had been sitting inside the cave.
+"You're welcome out, please, Kelly!" the bizukas said cheerfully to the turtle who had been sitting inside the cavern.